gvwilson/sensibleadventures/misc/bear-02.md

 cider.
 "I don't feel---I don't feel like I'm ready for that kind of trust, not really."

 Noxy was silent.
-Finally Prince Lormay sighed.
+Finally Prince Thokmay sighed.
 "I'm sorry.
 It's been a long day, and I still have a letter to write.
 Do you really want to go to the Dog Market with Ogmin tomorrow?
 You don't have to if you don't want to."